Day 1 — Lisbon, Portugal

 A Coruna (La Coruña) is an important coastal town of Galicia and has the oldest Roman lighthouse still in use (a UNESCO World Heritage Site).
 Be out on deck early in the morning to see it while Silver Cloud approaches the harbour.

 Today’s excursion takes you to the city of Santiago de Compostela and its famous Obradoiro Square and the Cathedral.
 You have two options: you can either walk on one of the most beautiful paths into Santiago – normally made at the end of the “Camino de Santiago”- or you can choose to explore the Plaza Obradoiro in depth.
-In both cases you will have the opportunity to attend the 12 o’clock mass and see the impressive swing of the incense burner (known as the Botafumeiro).
+In both cases you will have the opportunity to attend the 12 o’clock mass and we hope to see the impressive swing of the incense burner (known as the Botafumeiro).
 You will have some free time before meeting again at the Square, heading over to the impressive Parador de los Reyes Catolicos for a tapas lunch and wine tasting –and watching the performance of a Galician dance group.

-Day 4 — Ribadessella, Spain
+Day 4 — Gijon, Spain

 For nature lovers a visit to the lakes of Covadonga will be of interest.
 Located within the National Park Los Picos de Europa, beautiful panoramic views of the lakes and surrounding landscape can be enjoyed –as long as fog does not prevent the drive up to the lakes.
 Covadonga holds a special historical meaning for Spain, as the Reconquista started here in 722 after the first Christian victory over the Moors.
 Lunch will be served at the Parador de Cangas.